anatole-lecomte/breast-cancer-classification-segmentation/README.md

 The notebook was built for Google Colab (Drive-mounted dataset, GPU runtime) and expects the dataset structure described in the assignment (`training_images/` + `training_metadata.xlsx`), which is not included in this repository as it is course-provided data.

 ## Authors

-Lara Dau, Anatole Lecomte, Nathan Luneau
+Politecnico di Milano - Applied AI in Biomedicine

+- DAU Lara
+- LECOMTE Anatole
+- LUNEAU Nathan

-Politecnico di Milano — Applied AI in Biomedicine Supervised by Prof. Valentina Corino, TA Meri Ferretti
+Supervised by Prof. Valentina Corino, TA Meri Ferretti